Oppikoppi Festival, an electrifying South African based music festival, quite literally translates the backdrop ‘on the hill’.

 For a solid week of hard bass, mellow sounds, copious amounts of booze and braai’s.
 Dust, dancing and epic memories in the making.

-This rock, meets hip hop, meets acoustic, meets every-other-genre-imaginable event has manifested itself in 3 ways since its inauguration back in the year 1994 – the year South Africa’s rock music evolution began its ascent:
+This rock, meets hip hop, meets acoustic, meets every-other-genre-imaginable event has manifested itself in 3 ways since its inauguration back in the year 1994.
+The year South Africa’s rock music scene began:

 - Oppikoppi – the leading annual event in August;

 - Easter Oppikoppi – 1998 – 2009 (this event no longer takes place);

 - Assorted festivals – events which arise on different dates, each staying consistent in their names and themes.